equinor/isar/README.md

 The state machine handles interaction with the robots API and monitors the execution of missions.
 It also enables interacting with the robot before, during and after missions.

 The state machine is based on the [transitions](https://github.com/pytransitions/transitions) package for Python.
-Its main states are:
+The main states are:

 - Idle: The robot is in an idle state and ready to perform new missions.